mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 excerpt_separator: <!--more-->
 excerpt_image: new-tech-jekyll-azure.png
 ---
 Lots has happened in the **six** years since the last post.
 The industry has evolved.
-I've evolved.
+I've grown.
 That means I read some of my old posts and cringe a lot.
 I'm still happy though I went through the exercise of blogging, taking out some time to reflect on topics that were top of mind then.
 So, I'm going to try to pick up the habit again but not set a hard commitment either. <!--more-->